brandur/org/drafts/heroku-values.md

 administrative API that employees with a CLI plugin could use to perform special actions like re-send a sign-up e-mail.
 This creates a powerful precedent for people to try to do things out for themselves before leaning on someone else.
-This in turns helps to prevent [constant disruption on open communication channels][slack-distractor] so that people have time to work.
+If sufficient coverage is reached, this technique helps to prevent [constant disruption on open communication channels][slack-distractor] so that people have time to work.

 ### Cross-team Contribution (#cross-contribution)